Not-for-profitYear launched: 2006

 The project seeks to create a replicable model for sustainable and effective delivery of acute and preventative healthcare to members of the under served Ugandan community.

 Project Bumwalukani operates in a rural and remote region of eastern Uganda.
 The district where the clinic is located has poor roads, limited electricity, and a population that is almost entirely eliant on subsistence farming.
-Governmental and private support for education, health, economic, and infrastructure development programs has been limited in this region.
-As a result, many residents of Bududa district have been unable to be involved in programs to support personal or community growth.
 In this context, Project Bumwalukani provides high-quality clinical service exclusively targeting this population, consistently ranked in in the poorest 10% of Uganda's population.

 Through the outreach program, Project Bumwalukani conducts weekly voluntary HIV testing and counseling where all positive patients are monitored at home by the Community Health Educators (CHEs), monthly immunization clinics, and health education among the primary and secondary school children in the trading centers, churches, as well as in the rest of the community through the FIMRC Acting Community Troop (FACT), a drama group that performs health related skits and songs to raise awareness about community health.

 The project also initiated a maternal-child health program through which bimonthly antenatal care is provided at the clinic, a pregnant women’s health group and home-based follow-up is carried out for women enrolled in the program.